Pawl-Patrol/vsc-shader-animations/README.md

 - `vsc-cursor-animations.velocity`: The speed of the animation in pixels per second.
 Default is `1.45`.
 - `vsc-cursor-animations.opacity`: Opacity of the overlay.
 Default is `0.65`.
 - `vsc-cursor-animations.backgroundImageUrl`: URL of a background image, which will be used as the background of the overlay.
 Default is `null`.

+## How it works

+1. The extension finds the `workbench.html` file, which is responsible for rendering the editor and injects a custom script into it.
+2. Both the script and the extension communicate via websockets.
+3. The script renderes a canvas element on top of the editor.
+4. Using the WebGPU API, the canvas is rendered with a custom shader.